Racist scandals hit French far-right election ambitions

-PARIS, Nov 7 (Reuters) - A candidate for the far-right National Front has been banned from its election ticket for belittling the Holocaust, another sign of racism in its ranks jeopardising its bid to enter town halls across France in next year’s local elections.
+PARIS (Reuters) - A candidate for the far-right National Front has been banned from its election ticket for belittling the Holocaust, another sign of racism in its ranks jeopardizing its bid to enter town halls across France in next year’s local elections.

 Joris Hanser, 20, from the eastern town of Rixheim, was the latest to be dropped by Marine Le Pen’s party after local media exposed comments he posted on social media making light of the Nazi mass murder of Jews, a crime in France.